PREVIOUS: Positive Responses (#4)

 One time, annoyed with Bev, he said “You’re no good for nothing”.

 She didn’t comment, knowing he was projecting his self-hate.
 More importantly – she could feel in every cell of her body that the remark did not apply to her.
-When Joe said it again on another occasion, Bev calmly replied: “You know, that’s not a nice thing to say to anyone, Joe”.
+So Bev calmly replied: “You know, that’s not a nice thing to say to anyone, Joe”.
 And he never said it again!

 d.
 Walk Away